-The value and amount of stock options awarded to Mr. Brian Wiley in 2013, as shown in the table of Summary Compensation under the heading "Options Awards" and in the table of 2013 Grant of Plan-Based Awards under the heading "All Other Options Awards: Number of Securities Underlying Options", reflect an initial stock option award upon Mr. Wiley's start of employment with us intended to align Mr. Wiley's equity holdings in us with the general level of equity holdings of executives with similar roles and responsibilities at similarly situated companies.
+The value and amount of stock options awarded to Mr. Brian Wiley in 2013 and Mr. John B. Henneman, III, as shown in the table of Summary Compensation under the heading "Options Awards" and in the table of Grant of Plan-Based Awards under the heading "All Other Options Awards: Number of Securities Underlying Options", in each case reflects an initial stock option award upon such executive's start of employment with us intended to align the executive's equity holdings in us with the general level of equity holdings of executives with similar roles and responsibilities at similarly situated companies.
 In contrast, the value and amount of stock options granted to our other named executive officers reflect annual, or "refresh", stock option grants.
-Accordingly, the value and amount of stock options award to Mr. Wiley are relatively higher, considering Mr. Wiley's role with us, than the value and amount of stock options awarded to our other named executive officers.
+Accordingly, the value and amount of stock options awarded to Mr. Wiley and Mr. Henneman are relatively higher, considering each executive's role with us, than the value and amount of stock options awarded to our other named executive officers.